Assurant Life of Canada AKA Purple Shield

 At some point though, to get an accurate idea of the cost, you need to speak with a human being.
 In my first attempt to get an accurate quote, the 3rd party agent I spoke with told me he would only provide me with this information in person, not over the phone.

 He also told me that final expense insurance was not life insurance….”life insurance is for the living”, he said, “funeral insurance is for the dead”.

 If that’s the case, it’s no wonder consumers are confused and suspicious – there’s a lot of misinformation out there they have to sort through.

 When I called Assurant directly, the gentleman I spoke with was professional and was very happy to provide me with the detailed information I was looking for.

 To compare apples to apples, we’re going to look at the difference between an Assurant Final Expense Policy and a no-medical whole life insurance policy from one of their competitors, Canada Protection Plan.

 Both insurance plans are designed to pay out a tax-free benefit to your loved ones directly.

-For the purposes of this illustration, we’re going to look at rates for a 65-year-old, male, non-smoker in average health.
+For the purposes of this illustration, we’re looking at rates for a 65-year-old, male, non-smoker in average health.
 Let’s call him David.

-Keep in mind, average means someone who is more or less healthy but may still have mild health issues.
+Keep in mind, average means someone who is more or less healthy but may still have mild medical issues.
 Things like well-managed diabetes, high blood pressure and high cholesterol are good examples.